Maratus: Nomenclature

-Early scientific names mostly used Latin or Greek descriptors, for example the type species Maratus amabilis (1878) refers to the friendly or pleasant Maratus.
+Early scientific names mostly used Latin or Greek descriptors; for example, the type species Maratus amabilis (1878) refers to the friendly or pleasant Maratus.
 Maratus volans (1874) means the flying Maratus, reflecting the mistaken belief this species (and indeed the genus) could fly by means of its extended abdominal flap.
-We now know they cannot fly and the flap is used in courtship or (in at least one case) ritualised combat.
-Maratus chrysomelas refers to the golden yellow iridescence of the abdomen when viewed at some angles.
-In 1947 Dunn used the species name pavonis meaning peacock.
-Zabka and Waldock continued the tradition of using Latin and Greek in the 1980s and 1990s as did Otto & Hill from 2011 on, also using a patronym for Stuart Harris in the case of Maratus harrisi.
-As Peacock Spiders became more popular, so did patronyms, with Maratus purcellae for its discoverer Otto & Hill 2013 and Maratus proszynski for Jerzy Prószyński Waldock 2015.
-Common names featured in news media gained traction, particularly with Sparklemuffin for Maratus jactatus.
+They cannot fly and the flap is used in courtship or (in at least one case) ritualised combat.
+Maratus chrysomelas refers to the golden-yellow iridescence of the abdomen when viewed at some angles.
+In 1947, Dunn used the species name pavonis meaning peacock.
+Zabka and Waldock continued the tradition of using Latin and Greek in the 1980s and 1990s, as did Otto and Hill from 2011 on, also using a patronym for Stuart Harris in the case of Maratus harrisi.
+As peacock spiders became more popular, so did patronyms, with Maratus purcellae for its discoverer Otto and Hill 2013 and Maratus proszynski for Jerzy Prószyński Waldock 2015.
+Common names featured in news media gained traction, particularly with "sparklemuffin" for Maratus jactatus.
 In July 2016, Barbara Baehr and Robert Whyte from the Queensland Museum announced a newly discovered species to be named Maratus licunxin or Maratus licunxini after the artistic director of the Queensland Ballet, Li Cunxin and honoured Jürgen Otto with Maratus ottoi, Michael Duncan and Michael Doe with Maratus michaelorum, and Julianne Waldock with Maratus julianneae.

-Maratus splendens and Maratus rainbowi refer to the same, single species, both listed here.
-Otto & Hill, when describing the female for the first time chose to continue to use Rainbow's Maratus splendens rather than Roewer's replacement name Maratus rainbowi.
-While Maratus rainbowi still appears in a number of on-line catalogs, all published descriptions and studies of this spider to date have used the original name Maratus splendens, the replacement name never having gained currency, and no longer preoccupied.
+Maratus splendens and M. rainbowi refer to the same, single species, both listed here.
+Otto an Hill, when describing the female for the first time, chose to continue to use Rainbow's M. splendens rather than Roewer's replacement name M. rainbowi.
+While M. rainbowi still appears in a number of on-line catalogs, all published descriptions and studies of this spider to date have used the original name M. splendens, the replacement name never having gained currency and no longer is preoccupied.

-In 2017 Jurgen Otto and David Hill published a Catalogue of the Australian peacock spiders (Araneae: Salticidae: Euophryini: Maratus, Saratus) in Peckhamia, having also recently erected a new genus for peacock spiders with significantly different genitalia to Maratus, being Saratus Otto & Hill, 2017.
+In 2017, Otto and Hill published "A Catalogue of the Australian Peacock Spiders (Araneae: Salticidae: Euophryini: Maratus, Saratus)" in Peckhamia, having also recently erected a new genus for peacock spiders with significantly different genitalia to Maratus, being Saratus Otto & Hill, 2017.

-In the catalogue a single species of Saratus is listed, adult males are shown in photographs, range maps shows areas that have been identified in prior publications, or by unpublished observations and posted photographs that the authors consider reliable.
+In the catalogue, a single species of Saratus is listed, adult males are shown in photographs, range maps show areas that have been identified in prior publications, or by unpublished observations and posted photographs that the authors consider reliable.